 As time marched on, steel hulls and electronic navigation equipment turned lighthouses and foghorn stations into curious monuments to a simpler time.
 More out of sentiment than need, lighthouses were automated rather than closed, and after some 150-years of service the U.S. Lighthouse Service was merged into the U.S. Coast Guard.
 The days of the Surfman and the Lightkeeper were over.
 In the early 1930's the government built "the crib," an offshore light station perched at the end of the North Manitou Shoal, retired the lightship that had formerly occupied that spot, and closed the old lighthouse on the southern tip of the island, called "Dimmick's Point."
-Soon thereafter, the steady uphill grade.
-When you reach the top, you'll find a side trail that leads off to the right (north), and to the northwest corner of the island.
-If you take that little side-trip, there's a great view of the lake from the high ground at the island's northwest corner, and on a clear day you'll see the Fox Islands off in the distance.
-Also in this area, you will find "the Pot Holes"; three surprisingly deep, now forested, blowouts in the sandy bluff.
+Soon thereafter, the flag at the island's lifesaving station came down for the last time, and its men were transferred elsewhere.